textX/textX/docs/grammar.md

       MoveCommand | InitialCommand
     ;

-At least one of the referenced rules must be the common rule.
+Besides its syntax form, other condition that must be satisfied is that at least one of the referenced rules must be a common rule or abstract rule.
 A meta-class of this rule will never be instantiated.
 The purpose of this rule is to generalize other rules and be used in match and link references.

 For example: